Folsom Wrongful Death Lawyer

 - The victim's child or children

 - If the victim passed away without a significant other or children, it is still possible to file a claim.
-Though, it needs to be filed by the individual who is designated as the representative or executor of the victim’s estate.
+However, it needs to be filed by the individual designated as the representative or executor of the victim’s estate.

 You may be thinking, “okay, I’ll just wait until the first lawsuit is completed, then I’ll file my lawsuit.”
 Again, this would be a fruitless endeavor.
-First, there is the issue of collateral estoppel, which is a legal doctrine holding that the same issues will not be re-litigated.
-Second, there will probably be a statute of limitations problems with filing a second lawsuit after the conclusion of a first lawsuit.Will I Have to Testify in Court?
+First, there is collateral estoppel, which is a legal doctrine holding that the same issues will not be re-litigated.
+Second, there will probably be statute of limitations problems with filing a second lawsuit after the conclusion of a first lawsuit.Will I Have to Testify in Court?

 A jury trial will occur if the other party’s insurance representative is unwilling to offer a reasonable settlement.
 If this happens, the burden is on your wrongful death attorney to present compelling evidence to prove that the defendant was liable for your loved one’s death.
 Four elements need to be established to hold a defendant liable in a wrongful death case.
 Those four elements include:

 - A duty of care – This arises in different circumstances.
-For example, a driver has a duty of care to operate their vehicle in a reasonably safe manner and adhere to the rules of the road.
+For example, a driver has a duty of care to operate their vehicle reasonably safely and adhere to the rules of the road.

 - Brеасh of the duty of care – There needs to be evidence that the dеfеndаnt breached the duty of care.

 - Causation – Once a breach of duty has been established, thеrе needs to be sufficient evidence showing a proximate, causal link bеtwееn thе dеfеndаnt’ѕ brеасh and your loved one’s death.

 - Dаmаgеѕ - In the wrongful death context, this element can be proven by producing bills and invoices related to medical care, funeral and burial expenses, past tax returns for lost wages, and so forth.